St Paul’s Cathedral has been here for over 1,400 years. It has been built and rebuilt five times, and always its main purpose has been as a

 'the parting of the ways', broken-hearted', 'eat drink and be merry', 'flowing with milk and honey'.

 In spite of the efforts to hunt down and destroy all copies in existence, three survive to this day.
 The St Paul's copy seems particularly defiant

 as it is now kept on the site where the others were destroyed.

 Today, Tyndale's tiny book is the greatest treasure within St Paul's library collection.
 However, in keeping with its earlier contraband

-status it arrived in the Cathedral surreptitiously; its true nature was unappreciated at the time that it was acquired as part of a bequest in
+status it arrived in the Cathedral surreptitiously; its true nature was unappreciated at the time that it was acquired, among a collection of

 The leaves of the Gospels and epistles had been deliberately intermixed to ingeniously disguise the contents of the book, should it have been

 discovered.
 In the 19th century the sheets were rearranged in proper sequence and the volume was rebound.